basiakedz/registration-form/README.md

 # Register Form ![Register Form icon](/img/register-form-32x32.png)

-This is a simple register form using vanilla JavaScript.
+This is a simple register form using vanilla JavaScript based on my own design.

 ### Overview